mareklinka/dotnetba-csharp10net6/slides/slides.md

 * New record syntax: `record class` and `record struct`
 * `class` is the default, `struct` is new
+  * Caveat: `record struct` is NOT immutable by default
 * `with` expression is now allowed for all value types

 --